Saudis: Religion

-A photograph of the minarets at sunrise in Kingdom of Saudi Arabia.

 Islam is the state religion of Saudi Arabia and its law requires that all citizens be Muslims.
 The government does not legally protect the freedom of religion.
 Any overseas national attempting to acquire Saudi nationality must convert to Islam.
 Saudi Arabia has been criticized for its implementation of Islamic law and its poor human rights record.

 Islam

 The official form of Islam is the Wahhabi version of Sunni Islam.
 According to official statistics, 90% of Saudi citizens are Sunni Muslims, and 10% Shia.
 More than 30% of the population is made up of foreign workers who are predominantly but not entirely Muslim.
 It is unknown how many Ahmadi there are in the country.
 The two holiest cities of Islam, Mecca and Medina, are in Saudi Arabia.
 For many reasons, non-Muslims are not permitted to enter the holy cities although some Western non-Muslims have been able to enter, disguised as Muslims.